 Opportunities to join or create grassroots campaigns to fight gender-based violence in their communities

-The program will launch in late spring/early summer 2020.
-The dates and times for the program will be set based on the collective availability of the selected cohort, and will include a4-hour introductory session, six 2-hour intermediate sessions, and a 4-hour closing session.
+Due to the ongoing pandemic, our next leadership cohort dates have not yet been announced.
+The dates and times for the program will be set based on the collective availability of the selected cohort, and will include a 4-hour introductory session, six 2-hour intermediate sessions, and a 4-hour closing session.

 The program location will be finalized with the participants selected for the program to maximize accessibility.